fgrehm/devstep/docs/getting-started.md

 Installing services inside the container makes sense if, for example, you are developing a library that interacts with it.
-Please note that since the Docker image does not run Ubuntu's default init process (we use [runit](http://smarden.org/runit/) instead), some additional steps will be required to start the service.
+Please note that since the Docker image does not run Ubuntu's default init process (it uses [runit](http://smarden.org/runit/) instead), some additional steps will be required to start the service.
 Recipes for installing some services are available in the form of "addons" so you don't have to worry about that.